MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Get-MgBetaUserMailTip.md

 The requested MailTips are returned in a mailTips collection.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserMailTip](/powershell/module/Microsoft.Graph.Users.Actions/Get-MgUserMailTip?view=graph-powershell-1.0)

 ## SYNTAX

 ### GetExpanded (Default)